 The purpose of this course is to provide the prospective athletic trainer with the knowledge and skill necessary to apply and make clinical decisions for the prevention, assessment, and management of injuries and illnesses common to the physically active individual.
 Includes practical experience in both laboratory and clinical applications.

-Upon successful completion of this course students will be able to demonstrate the appropriate knowledge and skill base to understand the basic principles of
+Upon successful completion of this course students will be able to demonstrate the appropriate knowledge and skill base to understand the basic principles of:

 1. Use of a glucometer to monitor blood glucose levels, determine participation status, and make referral decisions (PHP-15)